AnthonyRaborn/ShortForm/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have fixed a bug that caused the `antcolony.lavaan` function to
+In this version I have fixed a bug that caused the lavaan-based functions to improperly use the initial model syntax instead of building the intermediate model syntax when the initial model syntax was specified in an untested manner.

 ## Test Environments